 "Marc, your hair?
 It's blue.
 And you have a poster of Celine Dion on your wall."

-Tobias in Arrested Development, who has a habit of accidentally making every second or third sentence he says a homosexual innuendo.
+- Tobias, who has a habit of accidentally making homosexual innuendo every second or third sentence.
 He's also shown attraction to Lindsay on a few occasions, making him Ambiguously Bi.
 The irony here is that Lindsay's actress is gay, while Tobais's actor is not.

 Barry: Last time they were balls.
 I really wish they were balls.

-... and Gil in Frasier.
+- This is the entire premise behind Gil.
 There was one episode where he was talking about him and his wife wanting to lose weight in the New Year, so he'd baked "motivational" muscular gingerbread men.
 The problem was he couldn't stop eating them

 Silas: Oh, if only it was.
 What would I give for a playboy who couldn't keep it in his pants, who runs through women?
 But what I have is a son who shows no interest in them.
 Oh, you thought I didn't know?
 I've been keeping pictures of our family out of the free press for years.
 What you do at night with your boys, after your show of skirt-chasing, is a disgrace.